lammps/lammps/doc/src/fix_balance.rst

 of processors.
-It operates by changing the cutting planes (or lines) between processors in 3d (or 2d), to adjust the volume (area in 2d) assigned to each processor, as in the following 2d diagram where processor sub-domains are shown and atoms are colored by the processor that owns them.
+It operates by changing the cutting planes (or lines) between processors in 3d (or 2d), to adjust the volume (area in 2d) assigned to each processor, as in the following 2d diagram where processor subdomains are shown and atoms are colored by the processor that owns them.

 .. |balance1| image:: img/balance_uniform.jpg